MoriyaShiine/enchancement/README.md

 * Meteor: Causes smash attacks to ignite attacked mobs and pull them down.
 Allows charging to launch you upwards, damaging and igniting nearby mobs.
 * Thunderstruck: Direct attacks chain to nearby mobs.
 Allows charging to launch you forward and briefly float.
 Punching while floating causes you to dash forward and smash into the ground.

-Mining Tool Enchantments:
-* Molten: Smelts mined blocks.
-Disabled while sneaking.

 Pickaxe Enchantments:
-* Extracting: Extracts materials from connected ores, leaving the stone behind.
-Disabled while sneaking.
+* Extracting: Extracts materials from connected ores while not sneaking, leaving the stone behind.

 Axe Enchantments:
-* Beheading: Slain mobs and players have a chance to drop their head.
+* Beheading: Increases damage dealt.
+Slain mobs and players have a chance to drop their head.
-* Lumberjack: Connected logs will also be destroyed.
-Disabled while sneaking.
+* Lumberjack: Connected logs will also be destroyed while not sneaking.

 Shovel Enchantments:
 * Bury: Using on a mob will bury it if the ground below is soft enough.
-* Scooping: Deals extra damage and increases mob loot drops.
+* Scooping: Increases mob loot drops and damage dealt.

 Hoe Enchantments:
-* Apex: Deals extra damage.
+* Apex: Increases damage dealt.
 Attacking from a distance always results in a critical hit.

 Fishing Rod Enchantments:
 * Disarm: Steals or disables a latched entity's held item.